MattMS/shelp/command/chmod/README.md

 - `u` for owner of the file.

-- `g` for owners in the file's group.
+- `g` for users in the file's group.

 - `o` for everyone else.